 It would then show you and tell you what the room looked like in the 14th century.
 This technology was fascinating.
 Young children were better at figuring out how to use it than we were.

 One of the features is making a Hist-o-me.
-Your face is superimposed onto a historic character and then it is emailed to you.
+Your face is superimposed onto an historic character and then it is emailed to you.
 Here is Rob blessing you.
-(He thought that he was posing as a knight, but he is a ferious pope instead.)
+(He thought that he was posing as a knight, but he is an angry pope instead.)

 There is a famous children’s song called Sur Le Pont d’Avignon.
 It is about dancing on the famous Pont d’Avignon.
 We went to this bridge and danced.
 This was no easy task as I YouTubed the song on my cell phone and Rob videoed our moves.
 If you are interested in learning about this song and the dance, YouTube “On the Bridge of Avignon”.
 There are many versions much better than ours.